tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I spent almost 4 hours studying how to implement a login system on my django project.
 I didn't finish yet 'cause I wanna put some other features.

 **Thoughts**: The alert messages that django provides to use is very useful to show error messages.
 I'm learning so much these past days.

+### Day 25 June 07, 2020

+**Today's Progress**: Today I created two repositories on github.
+One for my [contact list](https://github.com/tiagod3p/contact-list) project with Django and one for my [new project](https://github.com/tiagod3p/math-algorithms) that I started today using numpy, scipy and matplotlib to create math algorithms.

+**Thoughts**: I'm enjoying so much learn new things every day, Python is a incredible language.